joesan/joesan-me/content/posts/misc/acl-knee-injury-1.md

 the jump.

 It was such a pain for the next 5 to 10 minutes.
 It kind of subsided, and I thought I could get back on my bike again (What a stupidity from me).
 As soon as
-I got on to my bike and tried to put my left leg down to balance the bike, I had a very sharp excruciating pain, I could not balance any more with my left leg and fell down on the street.
+I got on to my bike and tried to put my left leg down to balance the bike, I had a very sharp excruciating pain, I could not balance anymore with my left leg and fell down on the street.
 This is when I realized that there is something seriously wrong with my knee.
 I managed to limp, tow my bike back home.
 I was scared to think that I would have inflicted some fractures around my knee.
 Well, at that point in time I did not know anything about ligaments.
 All I knew was that I could have either fractured my knee bones or twisted my knee bone.
 How stupid!
 After about 2 hours, I went to a hospital